SAP-archive/teched2020-DT269/exercises/ex1/README.md

 ## Step 1.1 - Create an ITCM application in Kyma runtime

-Create an ITCM application in the Kyma cockpit.
+Create an ITCM application from the Kyma cockpit.

 ![](/exercises/ex1/images/e1-create-app.png)